hydro-informatics/materials-py-install/README.md

-# materials-py-install
+# Python programming lecture materials - Installation files

-Material for the *Python* programming lecture: Installation files
+This repository contains material for the *Python* programming lecture in the shape of installation files: